 You may withdraw all or a part of your vested account from the Texas Health 401(k) Retirement Plan without penalty while you are an active employee after you reach age 591⁄2.
 If you do not roll the account over, the distributions will be subject to federal income tax, but no tax penalties.
 You may continue contributing to the plan after you take a withdrawal.

-To request an in-service withdrawal, go online to www.retireonline.com or contact JPMorgan by phone.
+To request an in-service withdrawal, go online to Netbenefits.com/thr or contact Fidelity by phone.